 Policy H4 has been deleted and incorporated within proposed Policy D4: 'Achieving high quality design and respecting local distinctiveness' so that density is an outcome of a design led approach, informed by many factors.
 Policy D4 expects development proposals to make efficient use of land and that increased densities may be appropriate if there are no detrimental impact on an area's character and setting.
 This seeks to balance sustainability issues with achieving well designed, appropriate development.
 Proposed Policy D5: 'Protection of amenity and provision of amenity space' requires all new residential developments to have direct access to an area of private outdoor amenity space and flats to have balconies.
 This 500m is unsustainable across generations - 400m is the norm - this must not be "as the crow flies".
 Other planning documents state 400m walking distance max thus does not comply with other documents.
 Major sites strategy doc needs checking.
 Blue badges are awarded to people who can't walk 100 metres.
-The 500 metres & transport interchanges criterion is no longer incorporated in the proposed policies. policies dealing with density.
-We agree with dealing with density on a site by site basis, subject to the policies of the Burpham Neighbourhood Plan for development proposals within Burpham ward boundary which includes part of Gosden Hill.
+The 500 metres & transport interchanges criterion is no longer incorporated in the proposed policies. ward boundary which includes part of Gosden Hill.
 This section should list Neighbourhood Plans as a further source of design Guidance.
-Neighbourhood Plans are adopted in their own right.
-They are part of the Development Plan, carry their own weight and sit alongside the GBC Local Plans.
-The development plan must be read as a whole and appropriate weight given to its component parts, so replication in the Local Plan is not necessary.

 We do not agree with the preferred option.
-NPPF para 16 states that: " Plans should: contain policies that are clearly written and unambiguous, so it is evident how a decision maker should react to development proposals;"
+NPPF para 16 states that: " Plans should: contain policies that are clearly written and unambiguous, so it is evident how a decision maker should react to development proposals:"